SHETTY-DHIRAJ/App-GitHub-Actions/README.md

-## This is the simple python application utilizing GitHub Aztions
+## This is the simple python application utilizing GitHub Actions